 I, Kamoludin (Kamol) Abdullaev, was born in 1950 in the village of Shulmak, Gharm, located in the mountainous central part of Tajikistan.
-I was raised in Khorugh (Badakhshan, or Pamir in the east of Tajikistan), and lived in northern Tajikistan in the city of Khuajnd for two years.
+I was raised in Khorugh (Badakhshan, or Pamir in the east of Tajikistan), and lived in northern Tajikistan in the city of Khujand for two years.
 Since 1962, I am now a Dushanbеnian.
 My father Najmiddin (1917-82) and my mother Fatimakhon (1921-86) were from Konibodom, and this is my “small homeland”.

 In the pre-World War I period, Konibodom experienced rapid economic grow.
 In 1905 a Russian school was opened to train local Tajiks in Konibodom.
 In the following years the Russians opened a railway station Mel’nikovo and the Central Asian Oil Company (Sredneaziatskoye Neftianoe Tovarischestvo, or SANTO) was set up between Isfara and Konibodom.
 In 1917 SANTO was a colony populated by 1,010 Russian workers and engineers.
 At that time the population of Konibodom stood at about 30,000 people.

 I came from the family of a high-ranking official of the Communist Party of Tajikistan.
-Born in Konibodom in October 1917, my father Najmiddin Khuja Abdullaev graduated from the Stalinabad Pedagogical Institute (now the Dushanbe Pedagogical Institute) in 1940 with a degree in chemistry.
+Born in Konibodom in October 1917, my father Najmiddin Khuja Abdullaev graduated from the Stalinabad Pedagogical Institute (now the Tajik Pedagogical Institute) in 1940 with a degree in chemistry.
 In 1941-44 Lieutenant of the Soviet Army Najmiddin Abdullaev took part in the Great Patriotic War (World War II), during which time he joined the Communist Party.
-He was wounded twice and in 1944 returned to Tajikistan.
+He was wounded twice in the fall of 1943 while liberating Donbass (Ukraine) and in 1944 returned to Tajikistan.
 He taught chemistry in colleges and schools in Stalinabad (Dushanbe) before he was taken to the Central Committee of the Communist Party of Tajikistan in 1946.
 He then started his rapid career as a Communist Party leader.
 In 1947-48 he worked first secretary of Oktyabrskiy district (current Bokhtar) Committee of Communist party in the southern Tajikistan.
 In 1952 he graduated from the one-year course of First Secretaries of Provinces and Republics Communist Party’s Central Committees in Moscow.
 From 1949-1962 he headed the Gharm and the Leninabad provinces’ Communist party organizations (in the capacity of the first secretary of obkom).
 For a short period of time in 1955 he was deputy minister of culture.
 For his achievements in World War II and post-war recovery of the economy, he was awarded several Soviet medals and orders, including “Order of Lenin” – the top Soviet award, “Znak Pocheta” and “Orden Otechestvennoj Vojny 2-i Stepeni”.
-One of the streets of the city of Gharm bears his name.
+One of the streets of Dushanbe and the city of Gharm bears his name.

 Najmiddin Abdullaev’s professional career was not smooth.
 He both benefited and suffered from Soviet power and involvement with the Communist party.
 His rapid professional rise abruptly ended in 1963 (at the age of 46) by first secretary of the Central Committee of the CPT Jabbor Rasulov, on false charges of “incorrect selection of cadre”.
 From 1964-1978 he worked deputy director general of “Tajikneft” Oil Company.
 He never criticized the Communists, but at the same time he never suggested that I join the party and instead strongly supported me to become a politically unbiased independent scholar.

 Fatimakhon.
 Vakhsh Valley, 1948

 Almost all Tajik genealogy trees and family stories trace their origin in religious sphere and my family is not exception to this rule.